Best time to visit Malaysia

 With so many ethnic groups and religions represented in Malaysia, you’ll be unlucky if your trip doesn’t coincide with some sort of festival.
 Religious celebrations range from exuberant family-oriented pageants to blood-curdlingly gory displays of devotion.
 Chinese religious festivals are the best times to catch free performances of Chinese opera, or wayang, featuring crashing cymbals, clanging gongs and stylized singing.
 Secular events might comprise a parade with a cast of thousands, or just a local market with a few cultural demonstrations laid on.

-Bear in mind that the major festival periods may play havoc with even the best-planned travel itineraries, and that some festivals are also public holidays.
+Bear in mind that the major festival periods may play havoc with even the best-planned travel itineraries, and that some festivals are also public vacations.

 A festival and events calendar